jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_chart_datafilesgrowth.md

 ---
-title: Data Files Growth Chart
+title: Data Files Growth chart
 last_updated: July 29, 2016
 summary: "The Data Files Growth chart shows the amount by which each file is growing over time."
 sidebar: c_sqlserver_sidebar